OSchlenkrich/oschlenkrich.github.io/_pages/publications.md

 Peer
 ====
-{% for post in site.publications.peer reversed %}
+{% for post in site.publications.pubpeer reversed %}
   {% include archive-single.html %}
 {% endfor %}

 other
 ====
-{% for post in site.publications.other reversed %}
+{% for post in site.publications.pubother reversed %}
   {% include archive-single.html %}
 {% endfor %}